 - Look at competitors and gain feedback.
 If you’ve decided on a CMS, research the most recent reviews and talk to happy customers.
 This will give your first-hand insight into how this system works and you can see whether it’s the right fit for your business.

-Learn more about choosing a CMS platform for your new website here.
+Learn more about choosing the right CMS platform for your website.

 5. eCommerce Platform